erdo/n8/README.md

 So in our example, that would take 7 clicks back to exit:
 Shanghai -> Mumbai -> London -> Tokyo -> Houston -> Sydney -> Paris -> [exit]

-Note that N8 implements those two modes using only the **selectedTabHistory** field.
+Note that N8 implements those two modes using only the **tabHistory** field.

 You can set the TabBackMode via the ```switchTab()``` function.
 The default is ```TabBackMode.Temporal```